Mark Nichols (curler): Career

 Nichols was born in Labrador City, Newfoundland, the son of Gerry and Helen Nichols.
 Nichols began curling at the age of 3 in Labrador City.
 In 1995, he played for Newfoundland at the Canada Games, placing eighth.

 Between 1999 and 2011, Nichols lived in St. John's, Newfoundland and Labrador, where he played third for the Brad Gushue rink.
 It was with Gushue that he represented Canada at the 2006 Winter Olympics.
-With Gushue, Nichols has been to three Canadian Junior Curling Championships (1999, 2000, and winning in 2001) and fourteen Briers (2003-2005, 2007-2011, 2015–2020).
+With Gushue, Nichols has been to three Canadian Junior Curling Championships (1999, 2000, and winning in 2001) and nineteen Briers (2003-2005, 2007-2011, 2015–2025).
 He also qualified for the 2013 and 2014 Brier with Manitoba's Jeff Stoughton rink.
 He also won the World Junior Curling Championships in 2001 with Gushue.
 He also won Gold in the 2006 Winter Olympic Games in Turin, at which he threw a spectacular shot - running back a guard onto another stone which picked another rock that was sitting in a dead zone - in the 6th end of the final against Finland, helping Canada to score 6.
-Certainly, one thing to aid their victory was the fact that Nichols shot a blistering 97 percent in the gold medal final.
+Certainly, one thing to aid their victory was that Nichols shot a blistering 97 percent in the gold medal final.
 "When he’s playing that way, we don’t lose very much," said Gushue.
 He is also the 2017 Tim Hortons Brier Champion, again as third for Gushue, defeating Kevin Koe 7-6 in the final, helping Gushue to win the Brier in his 14th appearance.
 This was an especially sweet victory for Nichols, who had lost 3 Brier finals previously- with Gushue to Glenn Howard in 2007, with Stoughton to Brad Jacobs in 2013, with Gushue to Kevin Koe in 2016.
 The 2017 Brier was also in St. John's, where the Gushue team is from.
 The team went undefeated at the 2017 World Men's Curling Championship, defeating Niklas Edin in the final.
 At the 2018 Brier, he went back-to-back as brier champion, but this time he was a member of Team Canada, defeating Brendan Bottcher of Alberta 6-4 with fellow skip Brad Gushue.
 At the 2018 World Men's Curling Championship, they would lose the final in a rematch against Sweden's Edin.
 They couldn't win three Briers in a row, losing the 3 vs. 4 game of the 2019 Tim Hortons Brier to Brendan Bottcher.